huangderek02/MarketStructure/items/report.md

 All listings generated were unique and the random additionalDetails generated matched the condition (outlined in red box) and the listingPrice was adjusted from the originalPrice correctly according to the condition and additional details (outlined in blue box)
 ![Example of randomly generated listing](./images/GeneratingRandomListingsFirestoreDataListingExample.png)<br>

-*Here is an example:*

-- *Number of test cases: ...*

-- *Code coverage: ...*

-- *Types of tests created: ...*

-*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*

 ## Implemented Features

-*[What features have you implemented?]*

-*Here are some examples:*

 **Part 1: Basic App** <br>
 1. Feature 2: Data file(s) with at least 2,500 valid data instances (easy) (listed as number 2 on assignment sheet)